opensearch-project/documentation-website/_clients/javascript.md

 `memoryCircuitBreaker` contains two fields:

-- `enabled`: A boolean used to turn the circuit breaker on or off.
+- `enabled`: A Boolean used to turn the Circuit Breaker on or off.
 Defaults to `false`.
-- `maxPercentage`: The threshold that determines whether the Circuit Break engages.
+- `maxPercentage`: The threshold that determines whether the Circuit Breaker engages.
 The input range must be between `[0 ,1]`.
 Any number that exceeds that range will correct to `1.0`.

 The following example turns on the Circuit Breaker and sets the maximum percentage of a query response to 80% of the cluster's storage.
 You can customize this example for use in the `POST _cluster/settings` request body.